vigna/rust-dev-guidelines/README.md

       }
   }
   ```

+  Note that these are the only tests that can access the private parts of the
+  module.

 - Unit-test functions should be named `test_` followed by a brief description of
   the tested structure, or the specific feature tested.